CppMicroServices/CppMicroServices/core/doc/doxygen/examples/MicroServices_Example4.md

 The functionality of the new dictionary client is essentially the same as the old client, it reads words from standard input and checks for their existence in the dictionary service.
-Our module uses its module context to register itself as a service event listener; monitoring service events allows the module to monitor the dynamic availability of the dictionary service.
+Our bundle uses its bundle context to register itself as a service event listener; monitoring service events allows the bundle to monitor the dynamic availability of the dictionary service.
 Our client uses the first dictionary service it finds.
-The source code for our module is as follows in a file called `Activator.cpp`:
+The source code for our bundle is as follows in a file called `Activator.cpp`:

 \snippet dictionaryclient2/Activator.cpp Activator

 The client listens for service events indicating the arrival or departure of dictionary services.
-If a new dictionary service arrives, the module will start using that service if and only if it currently does not have a dictionary service.
+If a new dictionary service arrives, the bundle will start using that service if and only if it currently does not have a dictionary service.
-If an existing dictionary service disappears, the module will check to see if the disappearing service is the one it is using; if it is it stops using it and tries to query for another dictionary service, otherwise it ignores the event.
+If an existing dictionary service disappears, the bundle will check to see if the disappearing service is the one it is using; if it is it stops using it and tries to query for another dictionary service, otherwise it ignores the event.

-As in Example 3, we must link our module to the `dictionaryservice` module:
+As in Example 3, we must link our bundle to the `dictionaryservice` bundle:

 \include dictionaryclient2/CMakeLists.txt

-After running the `usCoreExamplesDriver` executable, and loading the event listener module, we can use the `l dictionaryclient2` command to load our robust dictionary client module:
+After running the `usCoreExamplesDriver` executable, and starting the event listener bundle, we can use the `l dictionaryclient2` command to start our robust dictionary client bundle:

 \verbatim
 CppMicroServices-debug> bin/usCoreExamplesDriver